ciccpa/PG-Coding-Challenge/README.md

 ### PG-Coding-Challenge/PG-Coding-Challenge/Properties/
 Contains Properties and resources that added to project.
 Contains AssemblyInfo.cs - information about project, including versioning information.

+### PG-Coding-Challenge/PG-Coding-Challenge/PG-Test-Cases
+Unit Tests created for all Customer.cs functions.
+Ran using Test Explorer in Visual Studio 2019.
+Test -> Run All Tests.

 #### Can use Visual Studio or VSCode, anything that can run a C# Console Application. (.NET Framework)

 Decided to create a Customer class because this opens the door for reusable code